In-Vehicle Network Connectivity Anywhere & Always-On Access for Servicemen in Rural Locations

 REC is a private electric utility cooperative, owned by the people it serves.
 REC energized its first 56 miles of line for 317 member-owners in 1939 and was initially organized to provide light and power to farms.
 Today, with over 2,000 miles of line serving more than 14,500 member-owners, REC provides safe, reliable, and affordable electricity for a wide base of industries.

-The growing number of member-owners rely on REC’s servicemen to provide maintenance to their electric systems, with some member-owners living in remote and rugged locations.
-The servicemen remain in the field and must stay connected to the network to receive work orders.
-If connectivity is lost, they must call or travel back to the office, losing valuable time while the memberowner waits for assistance.
+REC’s member-owners — many of whom live in remote locations — rely on the cooperative’s servicemen to provide maintenance to their electric systems.
+These servicemen remain in the field and must stay connected to the network to receive work orders.
+If connectivity is lost, they must call or travel back to the office, losing valuable time while the member-owner waits for assistance.
 Depending on the area and conditions, there could be up to 20 work orders issued per serviceman every day.

-REC needed a solution to provide a reliable, secure network connection for access to emails, work orders, mapping systems, and GPS in remote locations.
+REC needed a reliable, secure network connection for access to emails, work orders, mapping systems, and GPS in remote locations.

 Unfortunately, because some of the areas are so rural, the USB hotspots they were initially using offered very limited Internet service, causing inadequate communication and lost service orders.

-In some trucks, REC also included a dual-modem dock that uses SD-WAN services to intelligently and automatically steer traffic between carriers for increased availability, additional bandwidth, and failover capability.
+In some trucks, REC also installed Cradlepoint’s dualmodem dock, enabling wireless-to-wireless failover and SDWAN services to intelligently and automatically steer traffic between carriers for increased availability and additional bandwidth.

 With Cradlepoint’s SD-WAN capabilities, the servicemen stay securely and constantly connected to the network, accessing online applications as if they were at the office.
 Reports can be recorded and saved from the vehicles to the office network and viewed by co-workers in the office instantly, saving time and money.

 “The Cradlepoints have really enhanced our communications.
-The servicemen know they will receive their emails and work orders, and they feel more connected to what’s going on in the office,” stated Hoggard-Harrell.
+The servicemen know they will receive their emails and work orders, and they feel more connected to what’s going on in the office,” Hoggard-Harrell said.

 Reliable connectivity also is used to enable GP monitoring, which helps track and ensure the safety of the servicemen while they are out in the field.